Mount Elgin Residential School Timeline

 Under Strapp, children known to have syphilis are not admitted.

-The DIA calculates that the Indians Bands’ equity in the institute building had depreciated to zero.
+The Department of Indian Affairs calculates that the Indians Bands’ equity in the institute building had depreciated to zero.

 There is a measles outbreak, with 40 cases.
 Later in the year there is a german measles epidemic, with 60 cases, 24 children down with flu and another 10 with pneumonia.